IIIF/api/source/auth/2.0/index.md

   * If the client instead receives an error, it returns to look for further authentication services to interact with.
   * If there are no further authentication services, then the user does not have the credentials to interact with any of the Content Resource versions, and the client cannot display anything.

-Please note that the server implementation involves providing `302` status responses to redirect the client from the requested tier to another tier if the user is not yet authorized to see the resource.
-The browser-based client does not see these responses, and hence tests whether the identifier of the resource is the same as the one requested, rather than for the HTTP status code.

 ## Appendices